isaac-j-miller/ts-csharp-converter/README.md

 - convert names to PascalCase in output
 - serialization/deserialization code
-- read jsdoc for interpreting int/double from number
+- index types other than plain strings (enum, string union, number) for mapped type
 - transfer comments and jsdocs